CCI-MOC/ops-docs/specs/backlog.md

 ## Alternatives & History

 Other approaches:
-1. Use Github Kanban model and do not have separate Scrum Boards for each sprint.   <--- **Honestly given our size we should probably shelve sprints and do Kannan.
-What does team need to see to decide?** --->
+1. Use Github Kanban model and do not have separate Scrum Boards for each sprint.
 2. Automate the moving of the backlog between scrum boards every sprint.

 ## Implementation